jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 It's important to note that this explanation is a simplified model designed to illustrate the core concepts.
 The actual physics of shock wave formation and the resulting temperature increase involve more complex thermodynamic processes.
 For a more comprehensive treatment, readers are directed to advanced non-linear compressible fluid dynamics texts @Sasoh2020.

 // -------------------------------------------------------------------------- //
 Ignitions that occur without external ignition sources are referred to as self-ignitions or spontaneous ignitions @Stauffer2008.
-Various theoretical models for self-ignition have been proposed, including the reverse Joule-Thomson effect, electrostatic ignition, brush discharges, corona discharges, diffusion ignition, sudden adiabatic compression, hot surface ignition, and mechanical friction and impact ignition @astbury2007spontaneous @Zhou2022 @Qiu2024 @Yang2021.
+Various theoretical models for self-ignition have been proposed, including the reverse Joule-Thomson effect, electrostatic ignition, brush discharges, corona discharges, diffusion ignition, sudden adiabatic compression, hot surface ignition, mechanical friction and impact ignition @astbury2007spontaneous @Zhou2022 @Qiu2024 @Yang2021.
 Notably, compression ignition, Joule-Thomson expansion, diffusion ignition, and ignition by hot surfaces are considered unlikely mechanisms for most unintentional releases of hydrogen at ambient temperature @astbury2007spontaneous.
 That said, it is crucial to acknowledge that several of these mechanisms may collectively contribute to a self-ignition event @astbury2007spontaneous.